-Returning to the general case where the craft may have different masses, the design of a particular orbital configuration will now be considered.
-Rather than simply specifying a χ value, desired orbital parameters will also be factored into the solution for the necessary craft charges.
-Using the same linear form for the charge products as before, Eq.
-(9) can be expressed as providing one constraint equation.
-To allow further control of craft orbit parameters, we invoke an alternate form for the craft dynamics developed by Hussein et al.17 When the craft are in a collinear invariant shape formation, the motion of each craft is described by where \mathbf{r}i is the vector from the center of mass of the formation to craft i and μ_i is a constant, sometimes called the effective gravitational parameter, which is a function of the craft charges, the masses, and χ .
-It is important to note that the value of μ is different for each craft in the formation.
+$$\ddot{\mathbf{r}}i = -\frac{\mu_i}{r_i^3} \mathbf{r}i,\tag{19}$$ where \mathbf{r}i is the vector from the center of mass of the formation to craft i and μ_i is a constant, sometimes called the effective gravitational parameter, which is a function of the craft charges, the masses, and χ .
+It is important to note that the value of μ_i is different for each craft in the formation.
 In order to maintain an invariant shape, each craft in the formation must have the same mean motion, denoted as n.
 Furthermore, if a semi-major axis for the orbit of one craft is selected, along with a χ value, the shape of the entire system is defined.
 When choosing a craft to use in the semi-major axis constraint, it is important to choose either craft 1 or 3 to avoid possible singularity issues.
-The reason for this will be explained further momentarily.
+The reason for this is explained further momentarily.
 For the development here, craft 1 will be used to formulate the second constraint and allow for the design of the resulting craft orbits.
 Recall that the expression for mean motion of an orbiting body is